Terry-Su/code-live/README.md

 ## Quick Start
 1. Open https://terry-su.github.io/CDN/CodeViewer
 2. Input codes
-3. Click "Use Link" button on the top right of editor, then select one way to use.
+3. Click "Use Link" button on the top right of editor, then select one way(copy url for example) to use.

 ## Concept
 HTML/CSS/JS + Static Server(Github Page) = Your own CodePen